NeisesResearch/kernel_module_workstation/readme.md

 > At this time,
 > [prepareWorkstation.sh](https://github.com/NeisesResearch/kernel_module_workstation/blob/main/prepareWorkstation.sh)
 > automates most of the procedure.
 It requires some input when it prepares the
-> kernel for compilation, but at that time you can just hit Enter until you're
+> linux kernel for compilation, but at that time you can just hit Enter until you're
 > no longer needed.
 > After it succeeds, you have only to start your Docker instance.
 > Then enter the camkes-arm-vm/build directory and run the [buildModuleMinimal.sh](https://github.com/NeisesResearch/kernel_module_workstation/blob/main/buildScripts/buildModuleMinimal.sh) script.